tardate/LittleArduinoProjects/README.md

-# 339 Little Electronics and Arduino Projects
+# 340 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DelayKit](./Electronics101/GuitarEffects/DelayKit) - build and test a PT2399-based analogue delay pedal kit.
+> Latest addition:sparkles: [BoldportClub/IxpandO](./BoldportClub/IxpandO) - an input/output expansion board based on Microchip's MCP23017, BoldportClub Project #16.
+Demo program covers digital output and interrupt-driven input.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like